Cube-OS/kubos-linux-build-rpi/README.md

 PS:

 		May need to install(sudo apt-get install texinfo)

 		May need to patch 0005-Avoid-printing-null-strings.patch

+		To activate I2c, SPI, UART see activate buses